EGA-archive/beacon2-pi-api/README.md

 #### Load the data

+**To avoid having duplicated records, make sure to have run the reindex script before loading data, this will make the import of the data run slower but will avoit the duplications.
+Also, if you want to import new data faster and you are sure data won't be duplicated, you can drop the indexes of the database to make imports faster.**

 To load the database (mongo) just copy your files in the data folder.
 Then, locate yourself in the mongo folder:

 ```bash